-The clubs provide new opportunities for young people to create lifelong sporting habits.
-Therefore clubs will help grow the number of 11-25 year olds taking part in sport.
+We aim to provide new opportunities for young people to create lifelong sporting habits.
+Therefore clubs will help grow the number of 14-25 year olds taking part in sport.
 Furthermore the clubs aim to reduce the number of young people dropping out of sport.

 What is a Satellite Club?

-Satellite clubs are extensions, or outposts of community sports clubs which are established in a new venue, usually a secondary school or college and specifically target the 11-25 age group.
+Satellite clubs are extensions, or outposts of community sports clubs which are established in a new venue, sometimes a secondary school or college, or a community venue.

 The clubs are demand led and are based on what young people want.
 Coaches and volunteers from or linked to a community sports club work in partnership with the satellite host venue to create a new community Satellite Club.

 Satellite Clubs in Sussex